 Powell's film was also greeted with shock and dismay, but this shock and dismay continued unabated for decades.
 The actresses involved distanced themselves from the project and refused to speak to Powell again.
-Powell's film career – after the astonishing run of films he made with Emeric Pressburger (Black Narcissus, The Red Shoes, A Matter of Life and Death) – was pulverised.
-He fled to Australia, struggled to find work and was slowly forgotten.
+Powell's career-after the astonishing run of films he made with Emeric Pressburger (Black Narcissus, The Red Shoes, A Matter of Life and Death)-was pulverized.
+He fled to Australia, struggled to find work, and was slowly forgotten.

-Basically, it was all a bit shit for him, until Powell and Pressburger mega-fan Martin Scorsese came along in the late 1970s.
+Basically, life was shitty for him, until Powell and Pressburger mega-fan Martin Scorsese came along in the late 1970s.
 He rediscovered the film and, struck by its blend of Freud and psychopathy, vocally championed it back from oblivion.
-(In his words: "Peeping Tom and 8½ say everything that can be said about film-making.")
+(In his words: "Peeping Tom and 8½ say everything that can be said about filmmaking.")
 Film critics, by then slightly more forward-thinking than their 1960s' peers, reappraised the film as a masterpiece.

 Scorsese on "Peeping Tom"

 But what was it that so appalled people in the first place?
-The answer is probably its leading man, Karlheinz Böhm – all chiselled features and boyish good looks.
-He had only a few years previously played Prince Charming in Sissi, the mawkish, melodramatic trilogy about the Austrian "tragic empress".
-Peeping Tom was a drastic career change for him – the modern equivalent might be Zac Efron being pissed on by Nicole Kidman in The Paperboy after the Shiny Happy People act he'd kept up previously.
+The answer is probably its leading man, Karlheinz Böhm-all chiseled features and boyish good looks.
+A few years before Peeping Tom he had played Prince Charming in Sissi, the mawkish, melodramatic trilogy about the Austrian "tragic empress."
+Peeping Tom was a drastic career change for him-the modern equivalent might be Zac Efron being pissed on by Nicole Kidman in The Paperboy after the Shiny Happy People act he'd kept up previously.

-In the film, Böhm plays Mark Lewis – a focus-puller on film sets who makes private movies in his spare time, as well as a bit of naughty photography above a seedy shop in Soho (best line of the film: "You don't get that in Sight & Sound.")
-He has no trouble attracting girls, but when it gets to the interesting bit he whips out his camera and stabs them to death with a spike.
+In the film, Böhm plays Mark Lewis, a focus-puller on film sets who makes private movies in his spare time, as well as a bit of naughty photography above a seedy shop in Soho (best line of the film: "You don't get that in Sight & Sound").
+He has no trouble attracting girls, but when it gets to the interesting part he whips out his camera and stabs them to death with a spike.
 Sure enough, he had a troubled childhood; we later find out that his father used to psychologically torture him by dropping lizards in his bed and filming him so that he could capture the look of fear on his son's face.
-What a wanker.
+What a dick.

-To my teenage self he was the perfect man: kind, sensitive, handsome, conflicted, creative, interested in film – all the things people pretend to be on internet dating profiles.
-If only it weren't for all the woman-killing... he'd be a surefire 10 out of 10.
+To my teenage self he was the perfect man: kind, sensitive, handsome, conflicted, creative, interested in film-all the things people pretend to be on internet dating profiles.
+If only it weren't for all the woman-killing he'd be a surefire ten out of ten.
 But hey, it's just a film.
-And the fact that there is an explanation for his actions, if not exactly a justification, gave me a get-out-of-jail card for fancying him.
+And the fact that there is an explanation for his actions, if not exactly a justification, gave me a get-out-of-jail card for wanting to bone him.
 At the end, there's also the possibility of Redemption Through the Love of a Good Woman, so he's not all bad.
 Forget his massive death-spike; he's just a damaged puppy.

-Viewers are actively encouraged to like Mark, with his matinée idol looks, sympathetic past and his endearing but never-explained Austrian accent.
+Viewers are actively encouraged to like Mark, with his matinée idol looks, sympathetic past, and endearing but never-explained Austrian accent.
 This depiction of a deranged, dangerous murderer as someone not so different from the boy next door must have caused conflicting and not wholly pleasant feelings to flow through the hearts and underwear of viewers.
-Now that we are surrounded by anti-heroes and their 50 shades of moral greyness, this is no longer a problem: Ryan Gosling has made a career out of playing loveable criminals.
-It's a good life lesson to realise that people you are attracted to are not always perfect and shouldn't be idolised: They are just as troubled and complex as everyone else.
+Now that we are surrounded by anti-heroes and their 50 shades of moral grayness, this is no longer a problem.